TLe2023/CarPricePrediction/README.md

 the Target Encoding technique as one-hot encoding method would increase the dimension of the dataset significantly.
 Although this technique might introduce a risk of target leakage and subsequently a special risk of overfitting, it is a powerful encoding technique for categorical features with high cardinality.
-Categorical features with high cardinality present in the dataset.
+Categorical features with high cardinality are present in the dataset.
 The highest cardinality feature is the "model" feature which was not dropped to minimize data loss.
 As a result, the target encoding technique was employed and the risk of overfitting was mitigated with cross-validation.